OpenChain-Project/Reference-Material/FAQ/1.0/en/faq.md

 You can find it on the OpenChain Specification page: https://www.openchainproject.org/get-started/conformance

-### Does a FOSS program need to satisfy all the requirements of the specification to be considered OpenChain Conforming?
+### Does an open source program need to satisfy all the requirements of the specification to be considered OpenChain Conforming?

 Yes.
 The specification was designed to provide a core set of requirements to ensure a certain level of program quality has been achieved.
 In order to ensure there are no significant gaps in an OpenChain conforming program that could lead to poor quality output, a program must satisfy all the requirements to be considered OpenChain conforming.